-Attributes of Educational Technology Standards GLE Attribute Name Description Points Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
+Attributes of Educational Technology Standards GLE Attribute Name Description Points Attri Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
 Gather Information Selects evidence from a digital source that is directly related to the student task.
-For example, understanding why governments make, interpret, and carry out laws; and, evaluating the effectiveness of a law.
+For example, how a public issue is related to constitutional rights and the public good; how public issues are related to rights and responsibilities.
 1 Selects evidence from an additional digital source(s) directly related to the student task.
-1 1.3.2 Uses digital tools to organize information directly related to the topic.
-For example, software for word processing, creating graphic organizers, and flow charts 1 Organize Information Labels two or more categories based on important characteristics.
+1 1.3.2 Organize Information Uses digital tools to organize information directly related to the topic.
+For example, software for word processing, creating graphic organizers, and flow charts 1 Labels two or more categories based on important characteristics.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Uses categories to sort data and information.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Record Sources Records digital source(s) during research.
 Must include title, author (if known), and type of resource.
-1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only.
+1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only. uct only.
 Ethical Use Puts results of research into own words.
 1 Synthesize Information Combines information collected from digital sources to create a presentation or product.
 1 1.3.3 All elements (for example, text, audio, graphics) in the final digital product relate directly to the student task.
 1 Copyright Issues Properly cites all digital sources within the final product.
-1 TOTA TOTAL 10
+1 TOTAL 10 10